rudraksha-avatara/ddos-load/README.md

 - Use meaningful variable names
 - Add docstrings to functions
 - Keep functions focused and small
-- Write tests for new features
+- Write attacks for new features

 ### Reporting Issues